d-maurer/dm.xmlsec.binding/dm/xmlsec/binding/README.txt

 construction.

-In addition, the module provides factories (``Signature`` and ``EncData``) the facilitate the creation of the top level structure of a signature or encryption template.
+In addition, the module provides factories (``Signature`` and ``EncData``) which facilitate the creation of the top level structure of a signature or encryption template.

 >>> def sign_file_create_template(xml_file, key_file):